 Adopted June 28, 1997, by the ALA Council; amended January 22, 2008.

 A Crawford County Library card will be issued at no charge to any person who resides at a permanent address in Crawford County and who agrees to abide by the circulation policies of the library.
 Identification with proof of name and current address is required.
 Replacement cost for lost library cards is $3.00 per card.

-Post Office boxes are acceptable as mailing addresses only, but cannotbe used as proof of residency.
+Post Office boxes are acceptable as mailing addresses only, but cannot be used as proof of residency.
 Written proof of an actual physical address must be present when applying for a library card.
-A parent must be present to sign for and present identification for minors under the age of 16.
+A parent or legal gaurdian must be present to sign the minor consent waiver for and present identification for minors under the age of 18.